LucaDeGabriele2004/ARI5118DeepLearningForComputerVisionAssignmentSaliencyMapsandInputSpaceInterpretability/simulator/README.md

 ### 1. Clone Repository

-The GitHub Repository is cloned by using the following command
+The GitHub Repository is installed onto your computer by using the following command
 ```bash
 git clone https://github.com/LucaDeGabriele2004/ARI5118DeepLearningForComputerVisionAssignmentSaliencyMapsandInputSpaceInterpretability
 ```